zackhanni/Soma-website-classic/recording_studio.md

 All our services are garenteed to be completed in 2-3 business days

-It's always valuable to have a fresh set of hears when mixing and mastering a song -- otherwise you develope bias and waste time nit-picking when you could be making your next hit.
+It's always valuable to have a fresh set of hears when mixing and mastering a song -- otherwise you develop bias and waste time nit-picking when you could be making your next hit.

 Recording Engineer
 - $25/hr or (10 hours for $200)